BERT-as-a-Judge: A Robust Alternative to Lexical Methods for Efficient Reference-Based LLM Evaluation: Human-Synthetic Label Agreement

 \section{Human-Synthetic Label Agreement}

-This section complements \autoref{sec:labeling} in the main text by presenting detailed results of the human annotations.
-We report human-synthetic average agreement per task category (\autoref{tab:human_annotations}), showing consistently high agreement across categories, and analyze how this agreement impacts downstream performance measurement.
+This section complements \autoref{sec:labeling} of the main text by detailing the human annotation results.
+We first report the average agreement between human and synthetic evaluators across tasks (\autoref{tab:human_annotations}), followed by an in-depth analysis of disagreement cases (\autoref{tab:disagreement_analysis}).
+Finally, we evaluate how evaluator alignment impacts downstream performance measurements (\autoref{fig:accuracy_correction}).

+\paragraph{Agreement measurement.} As shown in \autoref{tab:human_annotations}, we observe near-perfect consistency across all tasks: human and synthetic labels match on an average of 97.5\% of the 3,212 annotated samples.
+This strong alignment confirms the reliability of the synthetic judge, enabling us to scale assessments across large datasets without introducing systemic evaluation bias.

+\paragraph{Discrepancy analysis.} To further validate this reliability, we examine the 80 disagreement cases (2.5\% of the annotated samples) detailed in \autoref{tab:disagreement_analysis}.
+We categorize these discrepancies into four primary types: \begin{itemize}[leftmargin=15pt, itemsep=1pt, topsep=0pt] \item \emph{Interpretation:} Instances where the candidate's answer is inherently ambiguous and could reasonably be judged either way (e.g., due to over-answering or non-standard formatting). \item \emph{Verbose answers:} Lengthy responses containing multiple valid intermediate steps or sub-answers that confound the synthetic judge. \item \emph{Reading errors:} Straightforward misinterpretations committed by either the human or synthetic evaluator, with no obvious underlying textual artifact. \item \emph{Semantic closeness:} Discrepancies stemming from subtle semantic distinctions between reference and candidate answers, making fine-grained assessment challenging. \end{itemize}

+Crucially, severe discrepancies that could introduce systemic bias into the distillation process are rare.
+They account for less than half of all disagreements, representing under 1.25\% of the entire dataset.
+This confirms that training and evaluating with synthetic labels is robust and faithfully reflects true downstream performance.

-As described in \autoref{sec:assessment}, the reported accuracies in the main text are computed using synthetic labels generated by Nemotron-Super-v1.5.
+\paragraph{Accuracy correction.} As described in \autoref{sec:assessment}, the reported accuracies in the main text are computed using synthetic labels generated by Nemotron-Super-v1.5.
 To estimate performance with respect to human annotations, we can apply a correction based on the observed agreement between human and synthetic labels.
 Let \(A_H\) denote the accuracy with respect to human labels (unknown), \(A_S\) the accuracy against synthetic labels, and \(\rho\) the agreement rate between synthetic and human judgments.
 Let \(Y_H\), \(Y_S\), and \(\hat{Y}\) be random variables representing, for a given example, the human label, the synthetic label, and the predicted label, respectively.

 The final expression (\autoref{eq:final})\footnote{In \autoref{eq:independence}, we assume $ (\hat{Y}, Y_S) \perp (Y_H = Y_S) $, in line with our empirical observations.
 Intuitively, this means that agreement between the predicted and synthetic labels, $\hat{Y}$ and $Y_S$, is independent of whether the synthetic label $Y_S$ matches the human label $Y_H$.} can be interpreted as pulling the estimated accuracy $A_H$ toward random guessing.
 If human and synthetic labels are uncorrelated ($\rho = 0.5$), the estimated accuracy drops to a random guess, regardless of $A_S$ (see \autoref{fig:accuracy_correction} for illustration).